 Molly Gallivan’s is an incredible family adventure that takes you through what it would be like over 200 years ago to live and work on a farm.
 This is all done without the modern conveniences of machinery.
 You can tour the farm and meet the animals, Black Pudding, Jeanne, and Eddy, who are the stars of the farm.
 You can learn about Ireland’s famine history and even go back further with the Druids Sun Calendar.
 There is a lot to do here at Molly Gallivan’s Cottage & Farm that it wouldn’t be hard to make a whole day out of it.

 Slea Head Drive

 Slea Head Drive is a 30-mile scenic circular route you can take along the Dingle Peninsula, starting and finishing in Dingle.
-On this route, you will be able to see the lush green landscape of Ireland and even the rocky cliff coastline.
+On this route, you will be able to see the lush green landscape of Ireland and even the rocky cliff coastline that symbolizes the Wild Atlantic Way.
 Some of the stops you can make are at Ventry Beach, Pre-historic Fort and Beehive Huts, Dunbeg Fort, The Dingle Famine Cottage, views of the Blaskets Islands and Coumenole Beach, Gallarus Oratory and the Páidí Ó Sé (Paddy O’Shea) pub.
 It is best to go in a clockwise direction with traffic.
 There are pullouts at most of these stops for you to enjoy them.
 Roads are narrow so, pay attention and don’t get distracted by the scenery.

 Fahan Beehive Huts